ealva/dottytech/resume.md

 ## Work Experience

 ### NEC Corporation of America (Rancho Cordova, CA), Sr. Software Engineer, 2007 to present
+* Lead a small team in defining and implementing next-generation user interfaces for the company's flagship biometric identification system based on Microsoft's Universal Windows Platform.
+* Lead the design and development of an investigative facial recognition product that kicked-off widespread adoption of the technology.
+Based on WinRT (the precursor of UWP), the architecture became the basis for the redesign of other flagship products.
+* As a member of a cross-functional team, helped open up the Canadian market that was lost to the competition by demonstrating, then ultimately implementing a facial recognition solution.
+* As a member of the development team, lead the initial design and platform for the company's first US-developed fingerprint identification application.
+For several years across tens of local and state-wide projects, we have steadily enhanced the product to satisfy customer requirements.

 ### United Information Technology (Southfield, MI), Application Development Consultant, 2004 to 2007
-* Provided application development services with Verizon (Irving, TX)
+* Provided application development services with anyCOMM Corporation (New York, NY).
+Lead a small team in implementing a "user-interface creation" engine used in a home automation solution based on Windows CE.
-* Provided application development services with Ernst & Young, LLC (New York, NY)
+* Provided application development services with Ernst & Young, LLC (New York, NY).
+Implemented the risk analysis feature for futures, options, and swaps (part of a bigger analysis engine for hedging derivative risks).
-* Provided application development services with anyCOMM Corporation (New York, NY)
+* Provided application development services with Verizon (Irving, TX).
+Implemented the Lotus (now IBM) Sametime instant-messaging integration for the "iobi" phone management product.

 ### Cormant Technologies (Philippines), Application Development Consultant, 2003 to 2004
 * Provided application development services with DHL.
 The project was a proof-of-concept for testing the viability of replacing barcodes with RFID tags.

 ### Fujitsu Philippines, Application Development Engineer / Solutions Architect, 1996 to 2003